GWU-Advanced-OS/project-clan-of-xen/report.md

    * Secure separations of virtual operating systems
    * Support for legacy software as well as new OS instances on the same server
    * Xen's support for virtual machine live migration from one host to another allows load balancing and the avoidance of downtime.
-   * Virtualization also has benefits when working on development (including the development of operating systems): running the new system as a guest avoids the need to reboot the physical computer whenever a bug occurs.
-Sandboxed guest systems can also help in computer-security research, allowing study of the effects of some virus or worm without the possibility of compromising the host system.
 * Finally, hardware appliance vendors may decide to ship their appliance running several guest systems, so as to be able to execute various pieces of software that require different operating systems.

 #### Where it’s not a good fit
+* Primarily, Xen would not be a good fit when it comes to running a small number of OSes which can be simply done by deploying traditional methods such as deploying one or two hosts running standard OSes that wouldn’t require much time with system administration to provide support for things like performance isolation, scheduling priority, memory demand, etc.
+* Shi et al. have systematically studied all 191 security vulnerabilities published in the Xen Security Advisories (XSA) list, of which 144 are directly related to the core hypervisor.
+* They expand on this by observing that 61.81% directly lead to host denial-of-service (DoS) attacks, 15.28% lead to privilege escalation, 13.89% lead to information leak, and 13.20% use the hypervisor to attack guest VMs.
+* Furthermore, they found that more than half of the core vulnerabilities are located in the per-VM logic i.e. things like guest memory management, CPU virtualization, and instruction emulation.
-* Unfortunately, one of the most widely-used hypervisors, Xen is highly susceptible to attack because it employs a monolithic design (a single point of failure) and comprises a complex set of growing functionality including VM management, scheduling, instruction emulation, IPC (event channels), and memory management.
+* Unfortunately, even though it is one of the most widely-used hypervisors, Xen is highly susceptible to attack because it employs a monolithic design (a single point of failure) and comprises a complex set of growing functionality including VM management, scheduling, instruction emulation, IPC (event channels), and memory management.
 * As Xen’s functionality has increased, so too has its code base, rising from 45K lines-of-code (LoC) in v2.0 to 270K LoC in v4.0.
 Such a large code base inevitably leads to a large number of bugs that become security vulnerabilities.
 Attackers can easily exploit a known hypervisor vulnerability to “jail break” from a guest VM to the hypervisor to gain full control of the system.
-For example, a privilege escalation caused by non- canonical address handling (in a hypercall) can lead to an attacker gaining control of Xen, undermining all security in multi-tenant cloud environments.
+For example, a privilege escalation caused by non-canonical address handling (in a hypercall) can lead to an attacker gaining control of Xen, undermining all security in multi-tenant cloud environments.

 ## System Modules
 ![Xen Control Plane](https://www.researchgate.net/profile/Kamyab-Khajehei/publication/299480036/figure/fig2/AS:388513037078530@1469640134610/The-structure-of-machine-running-the-Xen-hypervisor-8.png)